endoflife-date/endoflife.date/CONTRIBUTING.md

 # - must be declared with a space-separated string,
 # - must be alphabetically ordered,
 # - must use singular (for example web-server, not web-servers),
-# - must not be an existing category (note that categories are automatically used as tags),
+# - should not be an existing category (note that categories are automatically used as tags),
 # - should be used at least three times, except for tags representing a vendor or a runtime dependency,
 # - must be added for one of the following reasons :
 #   - set a product family such as linux-distribution, web-browser, mobile-phone or web-server,